How to Publish an AI Research Paper – Step-by-Step Guide

 • References

-• Funding statement and conflict of interest statement (when applicable)
+• Funding and conflict of interest statements (when applicable)

 Step 3 — Select an Appropriate Journal